Japan’s Nikkei Sinks to 3-week Low as Stronger Yen Hurts Autos

 TOKYO (Reuters) – Japan’s Nikkei share average sank to a nearly three-week low on Monday as a stronger yen dented the earnings outlook for the nation’s exporters, with automakers leading declines.

-Transport equipment was by far the worst performer among the Tokyo Stock Exchange’s 33 industry groups, declining 2.38%.
+Transport equipment was the worst performer among the Tokyo Stock Exchange’s 33 industry groups, declining 2.48%.

+Mining was next with a 2.39% slide as a big drop in crude prices took a toll on the oil explorers.

 The yen pushed to a nearly three-month high of 146.235 per dollar JPY=EBS on Monday before easing back to around 146.65.